renpy/renpy/sphinx/source/config.rst

 .. var:: config.default_afm_enable = None

-    If not None, this should be a boolean that controls if auto-forward-mode is enabled by default.
-When it's False, auto-forwarding will not occur.
-Set this to False with caution, as the default Ren'Py UI does not provide a way of changing it's setting.
-(But one can use Preference action in a screen to create such a UI.)
+    Controls the default state of the afm_enable preference.
+If False, auto-forward-mode is disabled by default.
+If True, it is enabled by default.
+If None, the afm_enable preferences is ignored.
+(Auto-forward will occur when the auto-forward speed is non-zero.)

 .. var:: config.default_fullscreen = None